po1sigala/live/01-Class-Content/17-NoSQL/04-Supplemental/MongoAtlas-Deploy.md

     mongodb+srv://<username>:<password>@cluster0.5k55w.mongodb.net/<dbname>?retryWrites=true&w=majority
     ```

-11. Change it so your username, password, and database name are correct, like this:
+11. Change it so your username, password, and database name are correct, as shown in this example:

     ```http
     mongodb+srv://lernantino-user:password123@cluster0.5k55w.mongodb.net/deep-thoughts?retryWrites=true&w=majority
     ```

-12. Once your connection string contains the correct information, click the Add button to make sure it's saved.
+12. Once your connection string contains the correct information, click the Add button save it.
 The resulting screen should look something like the following image:

     ![The Heroku application's settings now include the Mongo database's connection string as an environment variable.](./assets/images-deploy/900-heroku-configvars.png)

 Great!
-Now that we have this all set up, the last thing we need to do is update our application code.
+Now that you have this all set up, the last thing you need to do is update your application code.

 ### Update Application Code for MongoDB Connection